 There are three types of chocolate – dark, milk and white – although technically, white chocolate isn't a chocolate at all because it does not contain cocoa solids.

 White chocolate was invented in the 1930s by Nestle.
-One theory is it was a means of using up all that excess cocoa butter.
-For many, white chocolate is synonymous with the pint sized guy totin’ ‘Milky Bar kid’ adverts in the 1960’s on British television.
+One theory is it was a means of using up all that excess cocoa butter, that the factory didn't have a use for.
+It became a British icon in the 1960s thanks to the famous "Milkybar Kid" TV adverts.

-The invention of 4th type of chocolate in 2017 – the Ruby chocolate
+The invention of 4th type of chocolate-Ruby chocolate (2017)

-All very simple then.
-Except in 2017, chocolate makers Barry Callebaut, invented a new type of chocolate.
+Until the early 2000s there were only three types of chocolates.
+Except in 2017, chocolate maker Barry Callebaut, invented a completely new type of chocolate!

 Enter Ruby Chocolate.
 It has a pink colour and a fruity berry flavour with a sweet/sour taste.